ShamelLakin/ShamelLakin.github.io/_posts/2020-02-05-random_ruby_basics.markdown

 **How does an if statement work?**

 The first thing we need to talk about before I answer the question of how an` If` statement works is control flow.
-Control Flow is used to change the flow of control in any given program based on certain conditions and `If` statements do just that. `If` statements evaluated on true or false expressions, if the evalution results to true than the code inside the block will be run until the end.
+Control Flow is used to change the flow of control in any given program based on certain conditions and `If` statements do just that. `If` statements are evaluated on truthy or falsy expressions, if the evalution results to true than the code inside the block will be run until the end.

 ```
 my_bank_account = 100